ShujingYi/NYC-Airbnb-blog/_posts/2022-12-17-NYC's-Airbnb-market-change-at-the-neighborhood.md

 ## Recommendations for Potential Airbnb Guests

-Based on the clustering results, we try to divide our potential Airbnb guests into several categories, and recommended different neighborhoods for each, respectively.
+Based on the clustering results, we divided NYC's potential Airbnb guests into several categories and recommended different neighborhoods for each:

+- For Airbnb guests seeking a luxury experience or business trip with a high budget, the neighborhoods with label 0 might be their best option.
+The Airbnbs in those areas are significantly more expensive than others, but they are close to the central business area and attractions.

+- For Airbnb guests with **high-budget** , especially **tourists**, the neighborhoods with label 2 might be their best choice.
+The Airbnbs in those areas are relatively pricy, but there are plenty of available Airbnbs and the Airbnbs in those areas.
+These locations also have convenient transit and are close to famous attractions.

-- For **price-sensitive** Airbnb guests, or people who pursue the **highest cost-effective** living experience,the neighbourhoods with label 0 might be their best chioce, since the Airbnb price per person for those areas is the lowest, and the review scores are also relatively high.
-However, It is worth noting that the Airbnbs in those neighbourhoods might be in high demand, since the Airbnb supply in those areas is small (low count), while the occupancy rate might be really high (with a high reviews_per_month).
+- For people who pursue the **highest cost-effective**, the neighborhoods with label 1 might be the best since the Airbnb price per person for those areas is the lowest, and the review scores are the highest.
+However, Airbnbs in those neighborhoods might be in high demand since the Airbnb supply in those areas is small (low count), while the occupancy rate might be high (with a high reviews_per_month).

-- For **quality-conscious** Airbnb guests, the neighbourhoods with label 1 might be their best chioce.
-The Airbnb in those areas are of high-quality and moderate price.
-With a reasonable supply and Airbnb count,they don't have to worry too much about those Airbnbs being booked.
+- For those who need **large space**, the neighborhoods with label 4 might be their best choice.
+Those areas have more Airbnb with multiple bedrooms and great rating scores.
+However, the supply in those areas is the lowest.

+The neighborhoods with label 3 are not quite desirable since they have small spaces and the lowest rating.